 I don't add extra salt to keep this recipe lower in sodium.
 However, I do recommend allowing diners the option to add both salt and pepper to their individual servings.

-This soup does not have added salt, so definitely taste it prior to serving and add salt to your liking.
+NOTE: This soup does not have added salt, so definitely taste it prior to serving and add salt to your liking.
 One real treat that add so much to the flavor is to add truffle salt or may absolue all time favorite: Parmesan Truffle Seasoning (I get it at Costco).
 This, of course, will make no longer dairy free, but soooo delish!

 - I generally use white button mushrooms for this recipe.
 However, baby bella mushrooms, shiitake mushrooms, and cremini mushrooms would be great.
 Using a variety of fresh mushrooms is a delicious option and will add the most depth of mushroom flavor.
 Perfect for any mushroom lover.